-Nearly a quarter (23%) of households in the service area make at or below 300% of the poverty line, with one-inten (10%) at 200% or below the poverty line2.
-Over a third of San Mateo County households were considered to be financially burdened in 2019, down from 44% in 20123.
+Nearly a quarter (23%) of households in the service area make at or below 300% of the poverty line, with one-inten (10%) at 200% or below the poverty line.
+Over a third of San Mateo County households were considered to be financially burdened in 2019, down from 44% in 2012.
 A small percentage (3%) of service area households received food stamps/SNAP in the past 12 months, comparable to San Mateo countywide (3%).
 Of those households receiving food stamps in the service area, 61% have children under 18 years of age living in the house.
 Nearly four-in-ten (39%) of the service area's families (households with children) make \$200,000 or above, compared to 33% of all households in the service area and 34% of families in San Mateo County overall.

-3 EMC did not calculate this data, instead accessing it from the Federal Reserve Bank of St. Louis, which used ACS data to calculate these numbers.
-The definition they used for their calculation follows: the sum of households with a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 35.0% or more of their income on selected monthly owner costs, households that rent spending 30.0-34.9% of their income on gross rent, and households that rent spending 35.0% or more of their income on gross rent divided by the sum of the total number of households with a mortgage, the total number of households without a mortgage, and the total number of households that rent.
+&lt;sup>3 EMC did not calculate this data, instead accessing it from the Federal Reserve Bank of St. Louis, which used ACS data to calculate these numbers.
+The definition they used for their calculation follows: the sum of households with a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households with a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 30.0-34.9% of their income on selected monthly owner costs, households without a mortgage spending 35.0% or more of their income on selected monthly owner costs, households without a mortgage spending 35.0% or more of their income on selected monthly owner costs, households without a mortgage spending 35.0% or more of their income on selected monthly owner costs, households without a mortgage spending 35.0% or more of their income on selected monthly owner costs, households without a mortgage, spending 35.0% or more of their income on gross rent divided by the sum of the total number of households with a mortgage, the total number of households without a mortgage, and the total number of households that rent.

-2 For ACS data, the poverty line varies on household size and number of children in the household.
+&lt;sup>2 For ACS data, the poverty line varies on household size and number of children in the household.